 Both of Salem Public Library's current physical branches, Salem Public Library at Broadway and the West Salem Branch Library, will be closed to the public until further notice, in accordance with the Governor's policies designed to slow the spread of COVID-19.
 Check the City's COVID-19 information center for all City service impacts.

-Contact Salem Public Library staff: Library staff is still available as much as possible during business hours.
-There are three ways you can reach us if you need information or assistance during the closure.
-Phone service is currently unavailable.
+Contact Salem Public Library staff: Library staff are still available as much as possible during business hours.
+You can reach us if you need information or assistance.

 Frequently asked questions

 What should I do about overdue items or fines on my account?

 Bottom line: don't worry.
 When you are able to return those books and other items to Salem Public Library, they will be checked in fine-free.
 The due dates on your items may vary a bit right now depending on the owning library within the Chemeketa Cooperative Regional Library System (CCRLS).
 If you want to talk through your options or need help getting due dates adjusted and fines waived, reach out by email,

 chat, or call us at 503-588-6315.
 We're happy to help.

 What if I want to return the books I have checked out?